tmzint/carousel/README.md

 ## Licence

-Roundabout is dual-licensed under Apache 2.0 and MIT.
+Carousel is dual-licensed under Apache 2.0 and MIT.

 See [LICENSE_APACHE](LICENSE_APACHE) and [LICENSE_MIT](LICENSE_MIT)